Invadermonky/BareBonesTemplatePack/README.md

 - **[Crash Assistant](https://www.curseforge.com/minecraft/mc-mods/crash-assistant)** - An advanced crash log handler with several important debugging tools.
 Used in the BareBones template to locate incompatible and depreciated mods.
 - **[Fixeroo](https://www.curseforge.com/minecraft/mc-mods/xp-orb-clump)** - A collection of small fixes for Minecraft, most notably an improved implementation of the [Clumps](https://www.curseforge.com/minecraft/mc-mods/clumps) mod.
 - **[Flare](https://www.curseforge.com/minecraft/mc-mods/flare)** - A performance profiler for 1.12.2 clients and servers based off of Spark.
+- **[FPS Reducer](https://www.curseforge.com/minecraft/mc-mods/fps-reducer)** - Reduces CPU and GPU usage when the game window is inactive or minimized.
 - **[Gnetum](https://www.curseforge.com/minecraft/mc-mods/gnetum)** - Improves performance in GUIs by distributing HUD updates over multiple frames.
 - **[Had Enough Items](https://www.curseforge.com/minecraft/mc-mods/had-enough-items)** - An updated fork of JEI for 1.12.2 with optimizations and more features.
 - **[JEI Area Fixer](https://www.curseforge.com/minecraft/mc-mods/jei-area-fixer)** - A collection of mod fixes to prevent GUI overlap with JEI/HEI.